hwdbk/linux-nas-scripts/extended-attributes-and-tags/README.md

 The scripts/programs provided here attempt to do the same natively from the linux side of the samba (smb:// file share) connection.
 A C++ (.cpp) version is available and easy to compile - a compiled C++ program is much faster than a bash script.
 For a (no longer maintained) bash version see in repository synology-scripts/extended-attributes-and-tags `get_attr.sh` and `tag.sh`.

+There are many different ways that Mac OS Finder tags can be represented on a (linux) file server.
+I don't have to talk about afp as the sharing protocol any more because it is depricated, not adviced any more and effectively replaced by Samba (smb).
+But even Samba has several options to map and store extended attributes passed over the smb:// connection.
+This is important as it intrinsically determines where/how the data is stored and whether the software here will work or not.
+The software assumes the use of the following options in the `[global]` or `[share]` section(s) in `/etc/samba/smb.conf`:
+`vfs objects = catia fruit streams_xattr
+fruit:aapl = yes
+fruit:metadata = stream
+fruit:resource = stream
+fruit:encoding = native`
+This will instruct Samba to store the extended attributes from Mac OS passed over smb:// as a stream in the file system's native extended attributes (xattr) instead of in AppleDouble sidecar files (UGH), and specifically in the `user.DosStream.com.apple.metadata:_kMDItemUserTags:$DATA` extended attribute.
+Note that Samba (apparently) adds some namespace prefix and `$DATA` after the attribute name that Apple uses (`com.apple.metadata:_kMDItemUserTags`).

 Extracting the tags works in two stages:
 - the `get_attr` (compiled `get_attr.cpp` program) retrieves the extended attribute raw data from a file's native extended attributes.
 This can be used for any extended attribute, even your own.
 Output can be in hex or plain text.
 - the `tag` (compiled `tag.cpp` program) calls `get_attr()` and interprets this raw data according to the Apple bplist data structures laid out for the `com.apple.metadata:_kMDItemUserTags` extended attribute.
 It prints the tags in a comma-separated list or on separate lines, with or without file name, just like jdberry's `tag` (see usage for (sup)ported options).